tianhongg/WAND-PIC/README.md

 **W**akefield **A**cceleration a**n**d **D**irect-laser acceleration -- **P**article **i**n **C**ell Simulation.

-Wand-PIC is a 3D parallel quasi-static particle-in-cell simulation code.
+**WAND-PIC** is a 3D parallel quasi-static particle-in-cell simulation code.
 Developed by Tianhong Wang in 2019, at Dr. Gennady Shvets' Group, Cornell University.

 You are welcome to clone or download this repository.
 Please also send an email to the author Tianhong Wang(tw474@cornell.edu).
 We'd like to keep track of user numbers and affiliations.